Waybaba/DAFormer/README.md

 **[[CVPR22 Paper]](https://arxiv.org/pdf/2111.14887.pdf)**
 **[[Extension Paper]](https://arxiv.org/pdf/2304.13615.pdf)**

-:bell: We are happy to announce that DAFormer was accepted at **CVPR22**. :bell:
+🔔 We are happy to announce that DAFormer was accepted at **CVPR22**. 🔔

-:bell: We are happy to announce that our follow-up work [HRDA](https://github.com/lhoyer/HRDA) on high-resolution UDA was accepted at **ECCV22**. :bell:
+🔔 We are happy to announce that our follow-up work [HRDA](https://github.com/lhoyer/HRDA) on high-resolution UDA was accepted at **ECCV22**. 🔔

-:bell: We are happy to announce that our follow-up work [MIC](https://github.com/lhoyer/MIC) on context-enhanced UDA was accepted at **CVPR23**. :bell:
+🔔 We are happy to announce that our follow-up work [MIC](https://github.com/lhoyer/MIC) on context-enhanced UDA was accepted at **CVPR23**. 🔔

-:bell: We further extend DAFormer to domain generalization and clear-to-adverse-weather UDA in the **[[Extension Paper]](https://arxiv.org/pdf/2304.13615.pdf)**. :bell:
+🔔 We further extend DAFormer to domain generalization and clear-to-adverse-weather UDA in the **[[Extension Paper]](https://arxiv.org/pdf/2304.13615.pdf)**. 🔔

 ## Overview